Costello1329/cpp-interns-2020-2/homework/hw_1_bucket_allocator/readme.md

 + **Allocation**.
 Let's suppose that user wants to allocate `n` objects.
 New bucket should be allocated when it is necessary.
     + If `n` is greater than `threshold_size`, you should allocate new bucket of size `n` and 'place' chunk inside of it.
     + Otherwise, you should iterate on all of the buckets (strictly in the order of their creation) and search for a place where to 'allocate' the new chunk.
-        + If there is such place in some bucket, you need to 'allocate' the chunk there and increase `allocations_count` counter by `n`.
+        + If there is such place in some bucket, you need to 'place' the chunk there and increase `allocations_count` counter by `n`.
         + If there is no such place, you should allocate new bucket of size `threshold_size` and 'place' the chunk inside of it.
 + **Deallocation**.
 You should iterate on all of the buckets (strictly in the order of their creation) and find a bucket which holds a chunk of data that the user wants to deallocate.
 Let's suppose that user wants to allocate `n` objects.
 You should increase `deallocation_count` of this bucket by `n`.
 If new `deallocation_count` counter is now equals to buckets size – you need to deallocate the bucket and then, remove it from the `vector` of buckets.
 + Destructor shouldn't do anything